skybrud/Skybrud.Essentials/umbraco/package.md

 ## Installation

-The package current targets Umbraco 13 and Umbraco 10, but being LTS versions of Umbraco.
+The package current targets Umbraco 13 and Umbraco 10, both being LTS versions of Umbraco.
 The Umbraco 10 package may also be used with Umbraco 11 and 12.

 ### Umbraco 13